badukaire/macmahon/README.md

 Script to compute standings on team sports (football, hockey, etc) using Macmahon scores with points, SOS, SOSOS, goals (scored &amp; received).

-This may be useful to know, when not all games in sport leagues have been played, which teams are performing better.
-It is not the same 2 wins against stronger teams than against weaker teams.
+This script may be useful in sport leagues, when not all games have been played, to know which teams are performing better.
+It is not the same 2 wins against stronger teams than 2 wins against weaker teams.

 The script allows several options for computing the ratings: